 SUNY Plattsburgh Computer Distribution Plan

-While CMS can define basic needs on a broad campus level, individual or particular needs are something to be determined (and perhaps funded) on a case-by-case basis, in conjunction with the appropriate chair or dean.
+While we can define basic needs on a broad campus level, individual or particular needs are something to be determined (and perhaps funded) on a case-by-case basis, in conjunction with the appropriate chair or dean.

 The replacement cycle is effectively 4-5 years, but it's informed by other factors beside age.
 Our current process is as follows:

-- Each year, CMS Helpdesk will determine the base operating configuration for a campus desktop computer; this is based on technical requirements of certain campus-wide software packages, availability/necessity of new peripherals, etc. At least two times a year, likely at the end of September and at the end of April, CMS Helpdesk will compare this base specification against existing machines to identify machines for upgrade in the coming year.
+- Each year, CSDS Helpdesk will determine the base operating configuration for a campus desktop computer; this is based on technical requirements of certain campus-wide software packages, availability/necessity of new peripherals, etc. At least two times a year, likely at the end of September and at the end of April, CSDS Helpdesk will compare this base specification against existing machines to identify machines for upgrade in the coming year.
 Individuals and sometimes entire departments will be notified of the schedule for their upgrade after each of these reviews.

 - Independent of the above, any user can request that their machine be evaluated for upgrade at any time.
-CMS Helpdesk will review the users' needs and work out a plan that may include a complete replacement or component upgrades such as RAM or hard drive space.
+CSDS Helpdesk will review the users' needs and work out a plan that may include a complete replacement or component upgrades such as RAM or hard drive space.
 Requests for review should be made directly to the Helpdesk.

 - Users with medical issues or special needs that require changes in or additions to standard computer equipment, should first contact Human Resources about such needs; this is done to protect the individual's privacy and to maintain confidentiality.
-Human Resources will then contact CMS to arrange accommodations.
+Human Resources will then contact CSDS to arrange accommodations.

 - Users with particular needs that go beyond standard configurations may ask that their machine be considered for upgrade and that the cost of an upgrade be applied to the purchase of a more expensive machine (such as a notebook), with the understanding that the balance of the cost will come from the users' departmental budget.
 Please note that this is best done when a machine is actually due for an upgrade.
 If the machine is not due for an upgrade and the individual still wishes to upgrade, any costs involved may fall to the department alone.
 Again, requests for review should be made directly to the Helpdesk.